 Unexpected grief is one of the most intense emotions a person can ever go through.
 Losing a loved one is never a part of the plan, and navigating life in the aftermath feels powerfully overwhelming.
 There is a range of emotions any survivor may feel including anger, sadness, physical pain, and complete disorientation.
 Moving on feels impossible, but it must be done because life will continue despite the loss.
-Monge & Associates have some advice for anyone going through this, and we provide details in the post below.
+Monge & Associates have some advice for anyone going through this, and our Atlanta wrongful death lawyer provides details in the post below.

 Give It Time

 There is no way around it.
 Grief takes time, and it will be different for everyone as to how long it manifests.
 There will be days that are just too hard, and ones where the sting is not as sharp.
 The further into the journey you tread isn’t really a part of the equation because it can hit you at anytime, anywhere, but that doesn’t mean that it will always feel as intense as the early days.
 Hold onto how you have healed and use that to channel strength as you move through the bad days.

 More often than not, finding answers about what happened to lead to the wrongful death incident gifts a unique sense of closure.
 The most common causes of wrongful death in Georgia are vehicle accidents, medical malpractice, and nursing home neglect cases.
 Yet, this is still a wide scope for finding out what actually happened.
 This journey may lead you to our door, and the attorneys at Monge & Associates in Atlanta, Georgia, are experienced in wrongful death investigations and litigation.

 Start a Wrongful Death Lawsuit